Brettm12345/lunar/README.md

 ```

 - Note: you cannot assign to constant variables

-## Calling functions:
+## Calling functions

--   To call a function write the name of the function followed by a list of arguments delimited by paranthesis:
+- To call a function write the name of the function followed by a list of arguments delimited by parenthesis:

 ```